Adedoyin-Emmanuel/methane-cli/README.md

 ```bash
 methane
 rg

 ```
 This would show a welcome message with information about the tool.
 Then you need to run the init command.
+This would help you to configure methane to your taste. 😛

 ```bash